m-kupiec/compendium-javascript/README.md

 // * Incorrect behavior
 ```

-When `typeof` is not sufficient, `Object.prototype.toString` can display the type of primitives, objects with Symbol.toStringTag, and built-in objects
+When `typeof` is not sufficient, `Object.prototype.toString` can display the type of primitives, objects with `Symbol.toStringTag`, and built-in objects

 #### 💠 Type Conversion